Teen depression seems to be on the increase these day. We need to understand what is causing this epidemic in our teenagers. – Sandra

-It is important for parents to make a distinction between Situational Depression; a normal reaction to stressful situations or losses, and Clinical Depression; believed to be caused by brain chemistry and not related to external situations.
-Regardless of the cause, it can be beneficial for teens to work through these periods with help from a trained professional.
-Emotional well-being means learning how to find resilience, contentment, comfort, and serenity among the various expressions of one’s moods.
+There is a distinction between Situational Depression; a normal reaction to stressful situations or losses, and Clinical Depression; believed to be caused by brain chemistry and not related to external situations.
+Regardless of the cause, it would be beneficial for teens to work through depressed periods with my professional help.
+For emotional well-being means learning how to find resilience, contentment, comfort, and serenity among the various expressions of one’s moods.

 Worried About Your Teen?
-FREE Initial Consultation
+FREE Initial Consultation.

 Providing service for: Los Angeles, Santa Monica, Pacific Palisades, Malibu, Beverly Hills, Beverly Glen, Culver City, Brentwood, Westwood, Marina Del Rey, Mar Vista, Encino, Sherman Oaks, Topanga Beach and Topanga Canyon, Ocean Park, Hancock Park, West Hollywood.